The 1NT Response

 It's good to have a few more points up your sleeve for the 1NT response, mainly because playing 1NT contracts is not easy.
 Why?
 Because there's no fit for opener's first suit, and you wouldn't be only in 1NT if you had plenty of points; you'd be in game.
 Having an extra point or two will help.
 The defenders will have strength too.

-Also, if partner opened 1♥ and responder bids 1NT, they won't have four spades, because they would have bid 1♠ before bidding 1NT.
+Also, if partner opened 1♥ and responder bids 1NT, they won't have four spades, because they would have chosen 1♠ before bidding 1NT if they held four spades.

 It's important to agree that the 1NT response is not necessarily balanced either.
 1NT by responder is simply bidding code to say you don't have a good hand, but you did have enough to respond.
 Many times the 1NT response could look like this after the bidding went 1♥ p 1NT